baseboxorg/jeffskinnerbox.github.io/content/test/testing-code-block.md

 	    [[ -f "$f" ]] && return 0 || return 1
     }

-The above example is likley to have some highlighting with red boxes.
-This is most likely because its assuming a language within the block and it highlighting errors.

 ## GitHub Formated Markdown Code Block
 Pelican also supports [GitHub Flavored Markdown (GFM)][08] style code blocks, known as [Fenced Blocks][09] via the Markdown extention CodeHilite.